johnblakey/rivers-simple-frontend/README.md

 ## Docker Debugging

-TODO - update from backend to frontend steps
+TODO - document how to debug Docker apps
 Set PORT and run the Docker container
 $ docker run -p 8080:8080 -e PORT=8080 rivers-lit
+Read the output to know how to access the website with the URL

 ## Cloud Run